Refinancing Your Condo: A Guide

 You can access this equity with a cash-out refinance, where you accept a higher loan principal balance and take out the difference in cash.
 For example, if you have $150,000 left on your loan balance and you need $10,000, you can refinance your loan balance to a $160,000 loan and get that $10,000 in cash.

 Many people who take cash-out refinances use that money for debt consolidation.
 Mortgage loan interest rates are almost always much lower than other forms of debt.
-For example, the average credit card has an interest rate of about 16%, while the average mortgage loan has a rate around 4%.
+For example, the average credit card has an interest rate about 12% higher than average mortgage rates.
 You can save money on interest by paying down your high-interest debts.

 Paying Off Other Expenses